 Reverse mortgages when handled with caution, could be source of monthly income for the people aged more than 62 and above by converting the value of their home equity.
 Let us start with what actually is reverse mortgage.

-In this settlement, bank makes you payment and you don’t have to pay anything to them.
+In this settlement, the bank makes your pay and you don’t have to pay anything to them.
 A person would only pay the interest that is deducted from the loan balance so the lender does not actually pay anything.

 Let us discuss the questions that spread bad reputation and bust the myths surrounding reverse mortgages:

 Question No 1.
-After reverse mortgage, your home no longer remains yours?
+After the reverse mortgage, your home no longer remains yours?

 The answer to this question is a straight, No!
-There is not even a little bit risk of foreclosure of lender if you keep on paying the insurance premium, property tax and other expense that a normal home owner pays.
+There is not even a little bit risk of foreclosure of the lender if you keep on paying the insurance premium, property tax and other expenses that a normal homeowner pays.
 Conversely, if you fail to pay these obligations, you are increasing the risk of your home foreclosure by the lender.

 Question No 2.
 After your (reverse mortgage holder) death your spouse becomes homeless?